Sheceido/NYGH.IDS7/src/content/docs/en/ultrasound-workflow.md

     ![Verify Study Option 2](/basics/verify-study-2.png)

     > 📝 **Note:** Once a study is verified, it becomes available for the Radiologist to report!
-If you need to add more images prior to when the Radiologist starts dicating your case, either set your study back to `[COMPLETE]` in IDS7, and/or place it in [`[HOLD]`](/en/ultrasound-workflow#on-hold).
+If you need to add more images prior to when the Radiologist starts dicating your case, either set your study back to `[COMPLETE]` in IDS7, and if you wish, place it on [`[HOLD]`](/en/ultrasound-workflow#on-hold).
     <br/><br/>
-    Images will go unspecified if dictation has started on your case!
+    Images may go unspecified if dictation has started on your case!

 <br />